browsermedia/bcms_mobile/README.markdown

 ## Features (Completed)

-* Developers can define a .mobile.erb template for any existing .html.erb template on a project.
+* Developers can define a mobile template for any existing .html.erb template on a project.
+These template are named the same as the existing templates, but are placed in a separate layouts/mobile directory.
 * Editors always see the desktop template
 * Mobile assumes a m. subdomain will exist.
 It will return the mobile template for all requests to pages on that domain.
+* If page uses a template which has no mobile counterpart, it will display using its normal template.

 Caveats:
 * Doesn't work with cached pages.